king-millez/abc-dl/README.md

 - Add ability to download videos embedded in an article

-- Add global CSS file to style articles in a more visually appealing way

 - Make sure images are scaled correctly

 - Scrape the last time the article was updated